 Director – Russell Mulcahy, Screenplay – Brad Mirman, Story – Brad Mirman & Christopher Lambert, Producers – Christopher Lambert, Howard Baldwin, Patrick Choi & Nile Niami, Photography – Jonathan Freeman, Music – James McGrath, Digital Effects – Xtreme (Supervisor – Steve Bentley), Special Effects – Kavanagh Special Effects (Supervisor – Michael Kavanagh), Makeup Effects – Caligari Inc (Supervisors – Russell Cate & Louise & Raymond Mackintosh), Production Design – Tim Boyd.
-Production Company – Interlight Pictures/Baldwin-Cohen Productions
+Production Company – Interlight Pictures/Baldwin-Cohen Productions.

 Christopher Lambert (Detective John Prudhomme), Robert Joy (Agent Greg Wingate/Demus), Leland Orser (Detective Andy Hollinsworth), Barbara Tyson (Sara Prudhome), Rich Fox (Detective Schofield), Peter Williams (Detective Rousch), Peter MacNeill (Captain Whippley), Jonathan Potts (Detective Moltz), David Cronenberg (Father Rousell)

 John Prudhomme, a Cajun detective with the Chicago Police Force, is investigating a series of murders where in each case the killer takes one of the victim’s limbs.
-Prudhomme makes the realization that each victim has the name of one of Christ’s apostles.
+Prudhomme makes the realisation that each victim has the name of one of Christ’s apostles.
 They discover that the killer is building a body in the belief that he can resurrect Christ at Easter.

 Resurrection is a serial killer thriller.
 It is directed by Russell Mulcahy, the former MTV director who has made a number of genre films including Highlander (1986) and The Shadow (1994).
 (See below for Russell Mulcahy’s other genre films).
 With Resurrection, Mulcahy has teamed up with star Christopher Lambert for the third time – the two having previously worked together on Highlander and Highlander II: The Quickening (1991).
 Christopher Lambert also takes a producing and co-story credit on the film.